stipefrkovic/identity-document-classification-api/README.md

 ## 2. API Reference

-This project is used using the an API.
+This project is used using the API:

 ### POST Identity document